 - Melt butter, vinegar, cinnamon and brown sugar over medium high heat until combined.
 Simmer for a couple minutes until bubbly.

-- Serve over ham steaks.
+- Spoon pineapple sauce over the ham steaks.
+Serve.

 Ron Usedom says